 Addressing extreme urban heat is rapidly becoming a core planning issue.
 For example, this year the Red Cross presented the UN with a guide for coping with extreme urban heat.
 Under climate change, green and ‘grey’ shade infrastructure has a vital role in protecting vulnerable populations and allowing the active use of public spaces.
 This concern has become particularly acute in Australia’s inland cities where evidence of heat stress on people and urban vegetation is gaining broader community recognition.
 Shadeways is a digital solution designed for the city of Bendigo, Australia – a city where climate change, ageing and community disadvantage are evident.
 This paper describes the project’s innovative approach to utilizing and triangulating geospatial data, community perspectives on urban greening and community shade mapping activities to develop a shade mapping and (walking) route comfort model for the city.
 The project addresses the challenge of providing up to date heat information for planning active travel on a mobile platform.
 In general, the project also supports initiatives to engage communities in strategies for urban greening and heat responses through localised temperature sensors.
 The research findings provide a guide for similar communities to replicate heat mapping in urban suburban and peri-urban areas, as well as demonstrating levels of community interest and capacity to utilize data and recognise shade benefits.

 Planning for enhanced green infrastructure needs both evidence of benefits and high levels of community support.
-Mapping the heat, comfort and shade in cities and neighborhoods offers the capacity to consider issues of public investment, planning regulation and to engage with communities about green infrastructure.
+Mapping the heat, comfort and shade in cities and neighbourhoods offers the capacity to consider issues of public investment, and planning regulation and to engage with communities about green infrastructure.

 This paper explores these issues through the case study of the Shadeways Project, conducted in Bendigo, Victoria during 2017-2019.
-The project utilized remote sensing, street level data collection and community engagement to consider how to both increasingly operationalize shade and green infrastructure as a strategic issue locally and at the city-scale, and also how to offer communities a perspective on the value and utility of shade in daily life.
-This program is coupled with a broader policy agenda of addressing heat and shade in Bendigo from local government, Bureau of Meteorology and community organizations.
+The project utilized remote sensing, street-level data collection and community engagement to consider how to both increasingly operationalize shade and green infrastructure as a strategic issue locally and at the city scale, and also how to offer communities a perspective on the value and utility of shade in daily life.
+This program is coupled with a broader policy agenda of addressing heat and shade in Bendigo from the local government, the Bureau of Meteorology and community organizations.

 To explore these outcomes in a specific setting, the Shadeways project was developed in 2018, supported by a Commonwealth Government Smart Cities and Suburbs grant with application in urban Bendigo and investment from industry partners (www.shadeways.net).
 The concept of a ‘shadeway’, has been in use in the City of Brisbane since 2006 (Lyndal Plant, personal communication, 2019) as a corridor (particularly a walking route) through the urban environment with a relatively higher amount of natural and built shading, providing increased thermal comfort.
 In the Brisbane example, the City of Brisbane assigned two goals for its shadeways including an increase in shade from 35% (in 2010) to 50% (by 2031) for footpaths and bikeways in residential areas, the promotion of resident satisfaction with shade cover on footpaths in their suburb (Brisbane City Council, 2017).

-Our conception of an effective Shadeway is multifaceted feature meeting the needs and the expectation of different population and user groups.
-It includes urban greening and the maintenance and preservation of tall trees (>10 m height) and the valorization of heritage shade infrastructure such as verandas.
-It also considers urban morphology: while Australian cities do not have citadels with narrow roadwidths to guarantee shade for most hours of the day, the laneway comprises a niche and serendipitous solution.
+Our conception of an effective Shadeway is a multifaceted feature meeting the needs and the expectation of different populations and user groups.
+It includes urban greening and the maintenance and preservation of tall trees (>10 m in height) and the valorization of heritage shade infrastructure such as verandas.
+It also considers urban morphology: while Australian cities do not have citadels with narrow road widths to guarantee shade for most hours of the day, the laneway comprises a niche and serendipitous solution.

 Shadeways Project involved key three areas of activity: